Save the President: Victory conditions

 Russian players score points for participating in the wounding or killing of the President-elect.
 American players score points if the President-elect is alive when the motorcade reaches the Capitol.
 All players can possibly earn points for capturing enemy agents, but these points are not scored until the end of the game, when players' affiliations become known.
 If it is revealed that a player actually captured a friendly agent in error, the captured agent gets the points.
 The player with the most points wins the game.

 Expansions

 In 1996, Games for Pleasure released a small expansion for the game titled "Save the President: The Odd-Ball Scenario" that contains additional rules, more Tradecraft cards and revised data sheets.

 Reception

 In Issue 25 of Imagine, Mike Perry was somewhat put off by the game designer's hyperbolic claims on the box cover, but he admitted that the game was "an interesting premise."
-Perry noted the less-then-professional quality of the components, but he liked the inclusion of data pamphlets for each player to aid in play.
+Perry noted the less-than-professional quality of the components, but he liked the inclusion of data pamphlets for each player to aid in play.
 He concluded that "Overall, STP does not live up to its designer's extravagant claims, but it is a strong design, offering a diverting contest of bluff and chance."